Coleen Stevens Porcher

 “When he was a child, he was kicked out of daycare.
 It resonated with me that 4CS helps place all children, including autistic children, in appropriate environments,” she says.

 Ms. Marmolejos had been approached by 4CS CEO Coleen Stevens Porcher about joining the Board, but was hesitant because of her other commitments.
-But she and her husband attended an event earlier this year and started a conversation with Mariela Perez, Manager, Parent Services at 4CS.
+But she and her husband attended an event earlier this year and started a conversation with Mariela Perez, Associate Program Director of Subsidy and Family Services at 4CS.
 Ms. Marmolejos and her husband offered Ms. Perez a ride home “and when I heard her talking so passionately about 4CS and how it helped children, it really resonated with me,” she says.
 “I feel if we start providing the right set-up and care for our children, that will be the basis for them to really flourish and become productive members of society.”

 As for the future, she wants to do even more.
 “I’m still trying to find my calling and the role where I will make a big impact.”

-Dr. Sandra Coppola: Senior Director of Personal Counseling at Berkeley College, 3/22/2016
+Dr. Sandra Coppola: Senior Director of Personal Counseling at Berkeley College, Woodland Park, New Jersey, 3/22/2016

 Sandra E. Coppola’s desire to help others began in her childhood.
 One of three children, she grew up in northern New Jersey.
 “My oldest brother’s disability affected me greatly and created an interest in advocating for people with disabilities.
 Seeing the struggle he went through and the lack of support available to my family really impacted me,” she says.